fabienbaron/OITOOLS.jl/README.md

 julia --sysimage oitools.so
 ```

-## Packages to install for development
+## Package install for development

-Just for reference in case you want to further develop OITOOLS:
+Here is a quick scropt to install all the packages needed to develop OITOOLS:

 ```julia
 using Pkg;